 The future is ours to create, trusting and surrendering to the bigger picture.
 It’s what’s guided us for the past two years and it’s what’s lead us to where we are today.
 When I look back I see that everything has worked out the way it’s meant to.

 Is Certainty an illusion?

-When you think about it, is there ever a time when you knew for sure how things would unfold?
-We can plan and have an idea of how things will work out but nothing in life is guaranteed.
+Is there ever a time when you knew for sure how things would unfold?
+We can plan and have an idea of how things will pan out but nothing in life is guaranteed.
 And even with the best preparation we can’t control everything in the Universe.
 This is where we learn to let go and let intuition and inner knowing be our guide.
 Every day I wake up and give thanks.
 Every day I count my blessings.

 My heart feels full of a strange sense of peace in letting go of the familiar.
 I imagine that in the months ahead I’ll have my moments but like everything there’s a certain surrender and process involved in letting go and embracing the uncertainty.

 So, here’s to stepping out of the familiar and to consciously creating a future we want..
 When we live authentically and in our truth, from a heart centred place, when we follow our own intuition, we open ourselves up to a future that’s full of expansion, abundance and infinite possibilities.